 If you’ve got a Canon camera, it might seem sensible to use Canon lenses.
 However, third-party lenses from the likes of Sigma and Tamron often give similar or even better performance than own-brand Canon lenses, and at more competitive prices.

-Best Canon lenses for APS-C DSLRs in 2019
+Best Canon lenses for APS-C DSLRs in 2020:

-A major upgrade from Tamron’s original 10-24mm lens, the new ‘VC HLD’ edition adds image stabilization and a new autofocus system, which is quicker and quieter.
+A major upgrade from Tamron’s original 10-24mm lens, the ‘VC HLD’ edition adds image stabilization and a new autofocus system, which is quicker and quieter.
 Handling is also improved, because the focus ring no longer rotates during autofocus.
 The good-quality build includes weather seals and a keep-clean fluorine coating on the front element.
 Image quality benefits from good sharpness and contrast, along with well-contained distortions for an ultra-wide zoom lens, and fairly minimal color fringing.

 Great-value option: Canon EF-S 10-18mm f/4.5-5.6 IS STM